Zechariah in Islam: Guardian of Maryam

+Assassination

-After his son Yahya (AS) had been decapitated by the Children of Israel, Zakariya tried to escape from them.
-Some historians say that as a miracle a tree opened for Zakariya (AS) to hide in but accidentally a small part of clothing stuck out.
+After his son Yahya (John) had been decapitated by the Children of Israel, Zakariya tried to escape from them.
+Some historians say that as a miracle a tree opened for Zakariya to hide in but a small part of his clothing mistakenly stuck out.
 Shaytan (Satan) saw this and took it to his advantage.
-He took on the form of a human and told the Children of Israel where Zakariya (AS) was hiding.
-For this, the soldiers then cut down the tree, killing Zakariya painfully.
+He took on the form of a human and told the Children of Israel where Zakariya was hiding.
+For this, the soldiers then cut down the tree, killing Zakariya painfully though he didn't cry.
 Some people say he was 130 years old when he died.